Hospice Billing

 There may be some circumstances that may be beyond the control of the hospice where it may not be possible to timely-file the NOE within five calendar days after the effective date of election.
 Therefore, CMS regulations allow for exceptions.
 Please refer to CMS IOM Publication 100-04, Medicare Claims Processing Manual, Chapter 11 Processing Hospice Claims, Section 20.1.1 for a complete list of exceptional circumstances.

 When a Medicare beneficiary is entitled to Medicare they may not be notified of the Medicare entitlement for several months after the effective election date.
-Therefore, it would be beyond the control of a hospice provider to enter a NOE timely, when the beneficiary is granted retroactive entitlement.
-NGS will grant an exceptional circumstance for an untimely filing of a NOE when coverage criteria has been met and verified.
+Therefore, it would be beyond the control of a hospice provider to enter an NOE timely, when the beneficiary is granted retroactive entitlement.
+NGS will grant an exceptional circumstance for an untimely filing of an NOE when coverage criteria has been met and verified.
 Claims received with an occurrence code 77 and a KX modifier will be suspended and generate a non-medical ADR.
 NGS will review the requested information to validate that all coverage requirements and retroactive entitlement have been met.

 [Return to Top]